What you see: Brussels sprouts with black discoloration and holes.

 Eat or toss?
 Don’t eat the damaged leaves.
 But if you can peel them away and find pristine leaves underneath, the rest of the sprout should be fine to eat.

-Can you eat Brussels sprouts with blackened leaves?
+Can you eat Brussels sprouts with black spots?

 Here’s the deal: it’s not possible to eyeball something like these bedraggled Brussels sprouts and know exactly what’s going on and what creatures, small or very, very small, might be at work.
 But I checked in with Jorge Fonseca, a scientist at the U.S. Department of Agriculture.
-His best guess—and he made clear it was a guess—was that an insect chewed on the outer leaves and a fungus took advantage of the open wounds, and helped turn the ragged edges black.
+His best guess was that an insect chewed on the outer leaves and a microbial invader took advantage of the open wounds, and helped turn the ragged edges black.

 Ick!
 But it makes sense!
 So what does that mean for your dinner prep?
 Mostly just that it’s going to be more work.